-In case your project is in a nested folder structure, it has to be reflected and the script should be as follows:
+In case your project is in a nested folder structure, it has to be reflected, and the script should be as follows:

 #!/usr/bin/env sh set -e # exit on first failed command PROJECT_ROOT=$FCI_BUILD_DIR/myproject/path # ADD YOUR PROJECT FOLDER PATH HERE echo $ANDROID_FIREBASE_SECRET | base64 --decode > $PROJECT_ROOT/android/app/google-services.json echo $IOS_FIREBASE_SECRET | base64 --decode > $PROJECT_ROOT/ios/Runner/GoogleService-Info.plist

 post-clone script failed on base64 decode.
-The command could not be foundIf you received this error message when using the script above, it may be due to some invisible Unicode characters in the script after copy-pasting it.
+The command could not be foundIf you received this error message when using the script above, it might be due to some invisible Unicode characters in the script after copy-pasting it.
 Try removing the space between the

 base64command and the